wckdrzr/Gaspar/README.md

   *make sure to include the namespace to your class in the config (see below)*

 - **ModelNamespaces**    `Array of strings`    List of namespaces to include at the top of your exported Service Communication class.
-This would inculde the namespaces to custom types in the export, or your serializer and logging tools
+This would include the namespaces to custom types in the export, or your serializer and logging tools

 For TypeScript and Angular models and controllers (all optional)

-- **AddInferredNullables**    `boolean`    Property types that are explicitly nullable (e.g. `int?`) will always be outputed with `null` types (e.g. `number | null`).
+- **AddInferredNullables**    `bool: default false`    Property types that are explicitly nullable (e.g. `int?`) will always be outputed with `null` types (e.g. `number | null`).
 Set this property to true to add null types to C# types that could be null if unset.

   In short, if your C# project doesn't enable "nullable annotation context", set this to true.

-- **NullablesAlsoUndefinded**    `boolean`    If set to true, all nullable properties (those exported with `| null`) will additional have `| undefined` added to the type.
+- **NullablesAlsoUndefinded**    `bool: default false`    If set to true, all nullable properties (those exported with `| null`) will additional have `| undefined` added to the type.

 For TypeScript and Angular controllers (all optional):

+- **ModelPath**    `string`    Path to a file containing definitions for any custom types used in your service communications (excluding the extension, as is usual for TypeScript includes).
+Ideally, this is the file exported by the model export part of this application.

 - **HelperFile**    `string`    The service communication export requires some extra code to handle the boilerplate requests.
 This is the name of the file that should be exported.
 If omitted, the code will be included at the top of the exported service communications file, which may cause issues if you're exporting from multiple projects.

-- **ModelPath**    `string`    Path to a file containing definitions for any custom types used in your service communications (excluding the extension, as is usual for TypeScript includes).
-Ideally, this is the file exported by the model export part of this application.

 - **ErrorHandlerPath**    `string`    If an error is received from the requested endpoint, it will be absorbed (although it will always be seen in the browser console).
 The response will include the error details if you want to handle it from the calling class, but if you always want to show a message to the user (e.g. using a SnackBar), you can provide an error handler, as below: